A Place for Mom

 Written by Amanda Lundberg, RN, family medicine expert

 In a world marked by the growing challenge of dementia, creating a comforting yet stimulating home environment for seniors can transform into a deeply gratifying journey of connection.
 This guide invites you to explore a variety of engaging activities that reignite joy, bolster cognitive health, and nurture emotional tranquility for seniors with dementia.
-From tactile crafts and reminiscent sessions to sensory experiences and technological marvels, each activity can be tailored to enrich the lives of dementia-affected seniors within the loving confines of their own homes.
+From tactile crafts and reminiscence sessions to sensory experiences and technological marvels, each activity can be tailored to enrich the lives of dementia-affected seniors within the loving confines of their own homes.

 Let our care assessment guide you